mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 I've found that it's also a quite effective method to motivate the teams for doing the optimizations.
 Nobody wants to be at the top.

-The overview page is the landing page, at the very beginning data engineer should select the project he/she is interested in.
+The overview page is the landing page, at the very beginning data engineers should select the project they' re interested in.
 You can search for the project by name, and the list is ordered by spending.

 ![Overview dashboard - single project](/assets/images/2022-04-02-gcp-finops/overview2.webp)